 Report on Compliance for the University of Illinois Hospital and Health Science System

-(26) This report provides an update on the UI Health Compliance Operations

-Committee's accomplishments and findings.
+(26) This report provides an update on the UI Health Compliance Operations Committee's accomplishments and findings.
 A copy has been filed with the secretary of the Board.
+This report was received for record.

 Derivatives Use Report